webqit/oohtml/README.md

 **[Overview](#overview) • [Modular HTML](#modular-html) • [HTML Imports](#html-imports) • [Reactive HTML](#reactive-html) • [Polyfill](#polyfill) • [Examples](#examples) • [License](#license)**

-Object-Oriented HTML (OOHTML) is a set of language features for authoring modular, reusable markup, and for translating that to functional DOM-level objects!
-Everything comes together as a delightful holistic component architecture for the modern UI!
+Object-Oriented HTML (OOHTML) is a set of language features for authoring modular, reusable and reactive markup which brings us to a whole new authoring experience on the modern UI!

-OOHTML is an upcoming proposal!

 ## Motivation

 <details><summary>Show</summary>

-The web has generally outgrown the idea of a monolith architecture on the UI!
-But enter HTML; the current authoring experience is one where an author is trying to think out one thing but forced to work out everything, in how the language for the job poses one global scope as the unit of abstraction for styles, scripts and element identifiers — enforcing many global dependencies; inflicting much global thinking!

-Think too of how authors often have to do half of the work in HTML and half in JS just to have reusable markup!
+Vanilla HTML is increasingly becoming a more attractive option for web developers!
+But the current authoring experience still leaves much to be desired in how the language lacks modularity, reusability, and data binding!
+Authors still have to rely on tools - or, to say the least, do half of the work in HTML and half in JS - to get even basic things working!

-This project is a proposal for a new standards work that revisits much of the oldish monolith-oriented constraints in HTML that inhibit the idea of a *component* architecture in HTML!
+This project pursues an object-oriented approach to HTML and implicitly revisits much of what inhibits the idea of a *component* architecture for HTML!

 └ [See more in the introductory blog post](https://dev.to/oxharris/the-web-native-equations-1m1p-temp-slug-6661657?preview=ba70ad2c17f05b5761bc74516dbde8c9eff8b581a0420d87334fd9ef6bab9d6e6d3ab6aaf3fe02542bb9e7250d0a88a6df91dae40919aabcc9a07320)<sup>draft</sup>